Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Details on the molecular dynamics simulations

-The numerical model comprises $N$ monomers, indexed with $1\le i \le N$, and a probe particle, indexed with $i=0$.
+The numerical model comprises $N$ units, indexed with $1\le i \le N$, and a probe particle, indexed with $i=0$.
 Both species are modeled as Brownian particles in contact with a bath at temperature $T$.
-The "monomers" represent a coarse-grained portion of a polymer, characterized by friction coefficient $\gamma$ and diffusion constant $D = k_B T/\gamma$.
-They interact with each other via a soft repulsive Gaussian potential $U(r)=\epsilon\, e^{-r^2/2\sigma^2}$ with energy scale $\epsilon = k_B T$.
-We partition the monomers in $M=N/L$ linear chains with $L$ monomers each, and $L-1$ springs with elastic constant $\kappa_{\mathrm{p}}$ join neighboring monomers.
+Each unit represents a coarse-grained portion of a polymer, characterized by friction coefficient $\gamma$ and diffusion constant $D = k_B T/\gamma$.
+Units interact with each other via a soft repulsive Gaussian potential $U(r)=\epsilon\, e^{-r^2/2\sigma^2}$ with an energy scale $\epsilon = k_B T$.
+We arrange the units in $M=N/L$ linear chains with $L$ units each, and $L-1$ springs with elastic constant $\kappa_{\mathrm{p}}$ join neighboring units.
 Fig.~\ref{fig:snapshot} shows a snapshot from a simulation ($L=56$, $v = 0.0197 \ell/\tau$).